 (1) Capitalised expenditure represents the costs associated with permitting and the renewal and extension of existing leases in the TMS during the year.

-(2) The anticipated value to be achieved upon the sale of land held in Portugal that had previously been written off.
+(2) Represented the anticipated value of the land held in Portugal to be achieved upon the sale that had previously been written off.
+This was reversed in the reporting year following the sale of the land.

 Exploration commitments